Last updated: January 14, 2022

 Withdrawing consent or otherwise objecting to direct marketing

-The Adobe family of companies (see list of Adobe entities [https://www.adobe.com/about-adobe/contact/offices.html] and our acquired companies [https://www.adobe.com/privacy/policies.html]) and companies we hire to help market our websites and apps on our behalf may use your information to provide you with information and offers related to Adobe.
+The Adobe family of companies (see list of Adobe entities [https://www.adobe.com/about-adobe/contact/offices.html] and our acquired companies [https://www.adobe.com/privacy/policies.html]) and companies we hire to help market our Services and Software on our behalf may use your information to provide you with information and offers related to Adobe.

 Where we rely on your consent, you will always be able to withdraw that consent, although we may have other legal grounds for processing your information for other purposes, such as those set out above.
 In some cases, we are able to send you direct marketing without your consent, where we rely on our legitimate interests.
 You have an absolute right to opt-out of direct marketing, or profiling we carry out for direct marketing, at any time by: